nirajankeybridge/faqs/en/what-is-a-white-space-device-wsd-what-are-different-types-categories-of-white-space-devices-wsds.md

 A radio apparatus that operates in the WS frequency bands using dynamic spectrum access techniques.

+**Fixed WSD:** A device that transmits and/or receives radiocommunication signals at a specified fixed location.
+The fixed device selects potential operational frequencies from a list of available channels, as provided by a WSDB.

 **Personal/Portable WSD: **A personal/portable WSD is a device that transmits and/or receives radiocommunication signals while stationary or in motion at unspecified fixed points.

 **Mode I Personal/Portable Device: **A personal/portable WSD that does not use an internal geolocation capability and does not directly access a WSDB to obtain a list of available radio frequency channels.